diku-dk/ap-e2025-pub/week7/README.md

 automaton*](https://en.wikipedia.org/wiki/Block_cellular_automaton) is a variant of cellular automatons where the grid is partitioned into non-overlapping blocks and interactions take place only for the cells inside each block.
-By regularly shifting the partition of the grid into blocks, a cell still gets to eventually interact with all of its neighbours.
+By regularly shifting how the grid is partitioned into blocks, a cell gets to eventually interact with all of its neighbours.
 Block cellular automatons are useful when the interactions are complicated or involve physical properties - for example, they are commonly used for [falling-sand